 The development of a policy of 'ageing in place' – encouraging older people to stay in their own homes – has led to the establishment of home-care services.
 Paid carers visit clients in their own homes and assist them with a range of tasks, including showering, housework and shopping.
-Here, Helen Walsh, a carer working for Florence Nightingale Agency in the Marlborough-Nelson area, helps Robert Crichton.
+Here, Helen Walsh, a carer working for Florence Nightingale Agency in the Marlborough-Nelson area, combs Robert Crichton’s hair.
 In 2009 he was living independently, supported by regular help from carers.

 Te whakamahi i tēnei tūemi